 When you click the input channel number on the left side of matrix, the [Delay Matrix - One Input to All Outputs] editor window opens.
-One input channel and all output channels are displayed.
+One input channel and the send levels from the input channel to all output buses are displayed.
 The input channel is the one you have clicked on in the delay mixer component editor.

 Section Parameter Setting Range Function 0 Input Channel Displays the selected input channel.
 Select another channel from a menu.
 2 Phase ON/OFF Reverses the phase of the input signal.
 3 Level -∞ to +10 dB Sets the input signal level.
 4 Solo ON/OFF Turns solo ON.
 If Solo is engaged for even one channel, all non-Solo channels will be muted.
 6 On ON/OFF Turns input ON.
-6 Bus Send Level Delay 0 to 500 ms Sets the delay time for each output channel.
-7 Level -∞ to +10 dB Sets the signal level for each output channel.
-8 On ON/OFF Turns ON the output for each output channel.
-9 Block On Turns ON all channel outputs.
+6 Bus Send Level Delay 0 to 500 ms Sets the delay time from the input channel to each output bus.
+0 Level -∞ to +10 dB Sets the send levels from the input channel to each output bus.
+8 On ON/OFF Turns ON the send from the input channel to each output bus.

+Section Parameter Setting Range Function 9 Block On Turns ON send to all channel buses.
 When turned ON, the [On] button lights up.
-0 Off Turns OFF all channel outputs.
-0 Nominal Resets all output signal levels, making them 0 dB. Ø Minimum Resets all output signal levels, making them -∞ dB.
+0 Off Turns OFF send to all channel buses.
+0 Nominal Resets all send levels, making them 0 dB. Ø Minimum Resets all send levels, making them -∞ dB.